50 + things to do in Indonesia: The Ultimate Bucket List for Indonesia

 8.Explore the ancient temples of Yogyakarta

+When planning what to do in Indonesia don’t look past Yogyakarta!
 Yogyakarta is a city located in the southern region of Java known for its traditional arts and cultural heritage.
-Visit the ancients temples like Borobudur and Prambanan.
+Your Yogyakarta Itinerary should include a visit to the ancients temples like Borobudur and Prambanan.
 This region is also located at the foot of the active Merapi volcano!

-Mount Ijen is the world’s largest highly acidic crater lake, it is also known for the mysterious blue flames that it produces.
+Mount Ijen is the world’s largest highly acidic crater lake, it is also known for the mysterious blue flames that it produces making it one of the top things to do in Indonesia.
 The views after the sun come up are really something!
 See photo below of local miners carrying heavy baskets filled with chunks of sulphur out of the crater.
 I recommend organising a tour, a lot of Indonesia is quite rural and not really built for tourism yet.
 This is both the charm and hindrance.

 If you are up for the challenge and not short on time give it a go solo but otherwise check out this tour- Mt.
 Ijen Blue Fire Trekking Tour.